verbb/formie/docs/developers/events.md

 ```

 ### The `modifyTwigEnvironment` event
-The event that is triggered to modify the allowed items in the Twig Sandbox used to parse some content like Email Notifications.
+The event that is triggered when Formie configures the sandbox used to render form-authored Twig, including email notification values.
+Listeners can allow specific Twig tags, filters and functions, or specific methods and properties on objects supplied to those templates.
+A name must already be registered in the sandboxed Twig environment before allowing it here; this event does not register Craft globals, extensions or new Twig functions.

-Formie uses a Twig Sandbox with a limited set of allowed Tags, Filter and Functions.
-This also extends to the allowed Methods and Properties.
-This is a security measure to prevent Twig injections into the fields that support Twig.
+Methods and properties are granted individually.
+Broad class permissions are not supported.
+For example, to use a `DateTimeZone` object supplied as a template variable, allow only the method the template needs:

 ```php
 use verbb\formie\Formie;